Why Study English?

 To facilitate each child's learning we use a phonic approach to teach reading, writing and spelling.
 Telling stories gives our Pre-Prep pupils the opportunity to think for themselves and use language to convey their thoughts, as well as listening to each other and the teacher.
-A focus on storytelling, acting out favourite stories and adapting well-known tales, all help provide a firm foundation for this.
-All of this leads pupils into the Prep years of school, where they develop these skills constantly through to the age of 13.
+A focus on storytelling, acting out favourite stories and adapting well-known tales, all help provide a firm foundation for this and leads pupils into the Prep years of school, where they develop these skills through to the age of 13.

-The curriculum, from the earliest stage in the Pre-Prep to preparation for Common Entrance and Scholarship in the Prep, is formulated as a spiral to ensure a more developed, profound and integrated approach to learning.
+The curriculum, from the earliest stage in the Pre-Prep through to preparation for Common Entrance and Scholarship in the Prep, is formulated as a spiral to ensure a more developed, profound and integrated approach to learning.
 It is kept vibrant and meaningful through the introduction of new texts, ICT, cross-curricular activities and trips, drama and theatre trips.

 The King's Hall Literature Festival in particular, is an opportunity for our pupils to extend the horizons of their creative imaginations through a wide range of workshops, projects and experiences.
 During the week, pupils throughout the school meet storytellers, authors and poets, and are able to participate in a range of storytelling, poetry and creative writing workshops.

 Each year, fantasy becomes reality, as children and staff in both the Prep and Pre-Prep dress up as their favourite fictional character, with each year group taking a different genre as its theme.
 Our recent World Book Day celebrations have also included a fantastic Potato Challenge, which saw pupils transform everyday potatoes into hilarious storybook characters!